 It's true that it was not that much colder in the summer.
 Sometimes it was only 1 degree C like they say.
-However, the winters were about 8 degrees colder than now.
+However, the winters were about 4 degrees colder than now.
 The reason you don't know this is because tree rings don't grow at all during the winter.
 Only in the summers.

 The summer weather was so subject to these mid summer temperature drops that it literally affected the way we grew out flower gardens.
 If you want to you can read about it here.

 (Thermometers had not been invented yet so weather observations were relative to 'normal weather' and freezing.
 My quotes of temperatures are only an estimate.)We demonstrate that carefully selected tree-ring chronologies from 14 sites in the Northern Hemisphere (NH) extratropics can preserve such coherent large-scale, multicentennial temperature trends if proper methods of analysis are used.Here

 They used a lot of big words but it still doesn't make the tree rings grow in the winter time even one little bit.

 When there are reports that the Thames River froze solid they look at that years tree rings and say 'They must be lying since it was not that much colder than it is now'.
 Well, it wasn't in the middle of the tree growing season when the Thames froze solid.

 The first recorded frost fair didn't happen until 1608, but the Thames had frozen over several times in the 16th century.
 Henry VIII is said to have travelled all the way from central London to Greenwich by sleigh along the river during the winter of 1536 and Elizabeth I took walks on the ice during the winter of 1564.
 Wikipedia